Healthcare: Security & HIPAA Readiness Brief

 What do OCR audits tend to focus on operationally?

-How should we handle legacy medical devices?
+How should we handle legacy medical devices that cannot be patched?

 What about vendors and BAAs?

-How does N2CON help?
+How does N2CON help healthcare organizations?

 Sources & References